aepfelchen/Grussauftraege-KFR/README.md

 # Grussauftraege-KFR
-This project contains a collection of letters from the 18th and 19th centuries, primarily from the Schlegel family.
-The data is structured to facilitate the analysis of social networks and communication patterns among historical figures.
+This project contains a collection of letters from the 18th and 19th centuries, primarily from August Wilhelm von Schlegel and the early Romantic period.
+The data is structured to facilitate the analysis of social networks and communication patterns among historical figures. *Grußaufträge*, i.e. requests to an intermediary to greet one or more third persons, are a common feature in these letters, and the project aims to analyze these requests to understand the social dynamics of the time.

 ### Sample network: Network of Illocution 'grüßen' - August Wilhelm, Friedrich, Dorothea und Caroline Schlegels
 <img width="3706" height="4078" alt="Image" src="https://github.com/user-attachments/assets/04f41ea1-0cad-4313-bdbb-e4059ef5d8c4" />